Afro-Argentines: Black people in the independence and early history of Argentina

-After the abolition of slavery, many Black people faced widespread discrimination.
-The fourteen schools in Buenos Aires in 1857, only admitted two Black children, although 15% of students that year were black.
+Forty years on from the 1813 establishment of freedom of wombs, in 1853, slavery was completely abolished.
+However, after the abolition of slavery, many Black people faced widespread discrimination.
+Only two of the fourteen schools in Buenos Aires in 1857 admitted Black children, although 15% of students that year were Black.
 In Córdoba in 1829, Black children were entitled to only two years' secondary schooling, while white Argentine children studied for four years.
-Universities did not admit Black people until 1853.
+Universities did not admit Black people until 1853, when slavery was abolished by the constitution.

 Black people began to publish newspapers and to organize for their rights.
-One paper, The Unionist, published in 1877 a statement of equal rights and justice for all people regardless of skin color was published.
+In 1877 one paper, The Unionist, published a declaration of equal rights and justice for all people regardless of skin color.
 One of its statements read:

-The Constitution is a dead letter and the Counts and Marquises abound, which, following the old and odious colonial regime intended to treat their subordinates as slaves, without understanding that among the men who humiliate there are many who hide under their clothes a coarse intelligence superior to that of the same outrage.
+The Constitution is a dead letter and the Counts and Marquises abound who, following the old and odious colonial regime, intend to treat their subordinates as slaves, without understanding that among the men they humiliate there are many who hide under their coarse clothes an intelligence superior to that of the people who subjugate them.

 Other newspapers were The African Race, the Black Democrat and The Proletarian, all published in 1858.
-By the 1880s there were about twenty such Argentine Black-published newspapers in Buenos Aires; and some researchers consider these social movements integral to the introduction of socialism and the idea of social justice in Argentine culture.
+By the 1880s there were about 20 such Black-published newspapers in Buenos Aires, and some researchers consider these social movements integral to the introduction of socialism and the idea of social justice in Argentine culture.

-Some blacks entered politics.
+Some Black Argentines entered politics.
 José María Morales and Domingo Sosa were in action as senior military officers and held significant political posts.